ckeditor/ckeditor4/tests/plugins/stylescombo/manual/stylewithnoselection.md

 @bender-ckeditor-plugins: wysiwygarea, toolbar, stylescombo

 1. Open browser console.
-1. Press empty button in toolbar,next to style selection.
+1. Press empty button in toolbar.
+It's located on the right next to the styles' list.
-1. Press style drop down menu to open style list.
+1. Open styles' list and check if there anyting appear in the console.

-**Expected:** There is nothing happen.
+**Expected:** There is no error in the console.

 **Unexpected:** Error is logged in console.